ayakow1/CAPP30239_FA22/week_02/README.md

 * `prediction.csv` : Regional Population Projections for Japan: 2015–2045 from [The National Institute of Population and Social Security Research](https://www.ipss.go.jp/pp-shicyoson/j/shicyoson18/t-page.asp)

 ## Description of data
-These data are collected from national official statistics.
+These data are collected from Japan's official national statistics.
+Each row represents a region (prefecture or municipal), and each column represents an attribute (demographic or economic feature).

 ## Why you are interested in this topic
-I often discussed this topic when I worked for the government.
-Obviously, the low fertility rate and aging population have critical impacts on Japan's economic growth, and the overpopulation in Tokyo is one of the driving forces to exacerbate this phenomenon.
-Data visualization can be a powerful tool to provoke discussion on why the overpopulation matters.
+I often discussed this topic when I worked for the Japanese government.
+The low fertility rate and aging population is the biggest issue in Japan, and the overpopulation in Tokyo is one of the driving forces to exacerbate this phenomenon.
+I believe data visualization can be a powerful tool to provoke discussion on why the population concentration in Tokyo matters.

 ## Thoughts on how you would hope to use this data
 | Data        | Type of visualization |